steled/homelab/README.md

 Repository for my homelab configuration

+## installation

+- for cilium gatewayAPI you first need to apply the gatewayAPI CRDs from here: https://gateway-api.sigs.k8s.io/guides/#install-standard-channel
+  - because of TLS Route is only available at experimental channel apply the following CRDs: https://gateway-api.sigs.k8s.io/guides/#install-experimental-channel

 ## upgrade

 - because of Longhorn it is saver to first update the control-plane only by commentig out the `staticWorkers` section in the file [homelab.yaml](./homelab.yaml)